IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Model.

-Optical and Packet PNCs can use the common TE Tunnel Model, defined in the "ietf-te" YANG module of {{TE-TUNNEL}}, at the MPI.
+Optical and Packet PNCs can use the common TE Tunnel Model, defined in the "ietf-te" YANG module of {{!I-D.ietf-teas-yang-te}}, at the MPI.

 All the common YANG data models are generic and augmented by technology-specific YANG modules, as described in the following sections.

-Both Optical and Packet PNCs can also use the Ethernet Topology Model, defined in the "ietf-eth-te-topology" YANG module of {{CLIENT-TOPO}}, which augments the TE Topology Model with Ethernet technology-specific information.
+Both Optical and Packet PNCs can also use the Ethernet Topology Model, defined in the "ietf-eth-te-topology" YANG module of {{!I-D.ietf-ccamp-eth-client-te-topo-yang}}, which augments the TE Topology Model with Ethernet technology-specific information.

 Both Optical and Packet PNCs can use the following common